 - Choose the best disposal option:

-If no other options are available at your local park, place the droppings in a sturdy bag and take them home.
+If no other options are available at your local park, place the waste in a sturdy bag and take them home.

 Dog Waste Only bins

-Cleaning dog droppings from your property will help keep people healthy and prevent pathogens from entering our waterways.
+Cleaning dog waste from your property will help keep people healthy and prevent pathogens from entering our waterways.
 Here are some sanitary disposal methods:

-Dog droppings can also be double-bagged and discarded with residential garbage.
+Dog waste can also be double-bagged and discarded with residential garbage.
 This is suitable for smaller amounts.

 Not all dogs bite, but all dogs can.
 Children under nine are most at risk, so please follow these useful tips to prevent bites and ensure you teach your children about dog safety.